 Tae Kwon Do • Tai Chi Chuan • Wing Chun"

 - owned by Sensei Mark Grogan.

 Our adult classes cover a formula of techniques and theories from separate martial arts styles that eventually blend together to form stepping stones of understanding and advancement in our core style - bujutsu.
 These levels are taught and examined by our sensei and associated clubs.
-We are lucky to be a non-political dōjō and we share our theories and practice with other esteemed clubs such as the Institute of Aikido in Silverdale, Aikiway Aikido in Pt.
+We pride ourselves on being a non-political dōjō and we share our theories and practice with other esteemed clubs such as the Institute of Aikido in Silverdale, Aikiway Aikido in Pt.
 Chev Auckland and Laingholm Jitsu whose top ranking sensei are held in the highest regard by our association.

 The main driving force behind our Heian school for our juniors is to provide a focus on the younger generation who have become entrenched in the Silicone Age of computers and technology, to revisit the art of learning communication skills through both vocal, mental and physical interaction.
 We strive to reinvent these skills back to the children and adults alike in a safe fun filled environment.
 All our students will learn to interact with men and woman, boys and girls of all ages.
 We teach you to be independent, respectful but never fearful of any other person.
 We teach you to have faith in your learning, have faith in your abilities and you will show a more confident attitude as you progress.